PhysicsSamOlson/ModerationBot/README.md

-# wordModBot
-# Welcome to Discord Poll Bot & Mod Mail & Giveaway
+# Welcome to wordModBot for RP1
 This bot was created to make creating polls in your server very easy and to establish Mod Mail.<br>Along with these functions, this bot also offers Giveaway functionality.<br><br><!--See images of how polls look below<br><br>
 ![](/images/poll.png)<br>
 ![](/images/dm.png)<br>